 Can overhangs or shade structures block too much light?

-Properly sized and positioned overhangs, shades or awnings prevent harsh sun without cutting off beneficial daylight.
+Properly sized and positioned overhangs, shades, or awnings prevent harsh sun without cutting off beneficial daylight.
 Computer programs can help optimize shade structures.

 How often should I clean windows for energy efficiency?